kyma-project/community/README.md

 ## Contribution rules

 Before you start contributing, read our [Code of Conduct](docs/contributing/01-code-of-conduct.md) and learn about our [working model](docs/governance/01-governance.md) to understand the way Kyma community works.
-Get familiar with the [contributing rules](docs/contributing/02-contributing.md), recommended [Git workflow](docs/contributing/03-git-workflow.md), and [issues workflow](docs/governance/03-issues-workflow.md) we use in Kyma so you can apply them later in practice as an active contributor.
+Get familiar with the [contributing rules](docs/contributing/02-contributing.md), recommended [Git workflow](docs/contributing/03-git-workflow.md), [Prow workflow](docs/contributing/04-prow-workflow.md), and [issues workflow](docs/governance/03-issues-workflow.md) we use in Kyma so you can apply them later in practice as an active contributor.

 ## Guidelines